Valsad–Puri Superfast Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Route and halts

 The important halts of the train are:

 Traction

-Both trains are hauled by an Itarsi electric loco shed-based WAP-7 locomotive on its entire journey.
+Both trains are hauled by a Vadodara Loco Shed or Itarsi Loco Shed-based WAP-7 electric locomotive on its entire journey.

 Reversals

 The train reverses its direction two times at;